How to apply for financial aid

 - If you are under 18 years of age, you can either apply for financial aid yourself or your legal guardian can do it on your behalf.
 You can also complete and sign the application together.
 However, your legal guardian cannot file an online application through Kela’s online customer service on your behalf.
-Although you are minor, you may be able to get your own online bank ID and password or a mobile ID, which will allow you sign in to Kela’s online customer service.
-You should agree this with your guardian and with your bank or telecommunications service provider.
+Although you are minor, you may be able to get your own online bank ID and password or a mobile ID, which will allow you to sign in to Kela’s online customer service.
+You should agree on this with your guardian and with your bank or telecommunications service provider.

 - If you are a permanent resident of the Åland Islands, apply to Ålands arbetskrafts- och studieservicemyndighet for financial aid.